-Let's face it, although the Democratic Party has incumbents Campbell and red turning Texas to pur- their constituents. solving instead of one-par- Democrats is a vote for ty rule with "bathroom" pragmatic, problem-solvbills to keep the base hap- ing governance. py.
+Let's face it, although red turning Texas to pur- their constituents. ple, pragmatic governance.
+I could go on, but the This will lead to problem message is clear: a vote for solving instead of one-par- Democrats is a vote for ty rule with "bathroom" pragmatic, problem-solvbills to keep the base hap- ing governance.
 A vote for Democrats means a vote for: